Listen... Amaya

 Listen...
-Amaya is 2013 Hindi drama film directed by Avinash Kumar Singh, and starring Farooq Shaikh, Deepti Naval and Swara Bhaskar as leads.
-The film also marks the return of popular lead pair of the 1980s, Farooq Shaikh and Deepti Naval, in films like, Chashme Buddoor (1981), Saath Saath (1982), Katha (1983), together again on screen after 25 years.
-This was also their last film together as Farooq Shaikh died several months after the film's release.
+Amaya is a 2013 Hindi drama film directed by Avinash Kumar Singh, and starring Farooq Shaikh, Deepti Naval and Swara Bhaskar as leads.
+The film also marks the return of popular lead pair of the 1980s, Farooq Shaikh and Deepti Naval, in films like, Chashme Buddoor (1981), Saath Saath (1982), and Katha (1983), together again on screen after 25 years.
+This was also their last film together, as Farooq Shaikh died several months after the film's release.

 Plot

-The film is set in Delhi, where a widowed mother, Leela, runs library cafe " Book a Coffee."
-Here she makes a new friend, a widowed photographer, Jayant "Jazz", and soon finds their friendship growing.
-However, Leela's daughter Amaya, a budding writer, feels insecure about the relationship when she finds out about it.
+The film is set in Delhi, where a widowed mother, Leela, runs the library cafe "Book a Coffee."
+Here she makes a new friend, a widowed photographer, Jayant "Jazz," and soon finds their friendship growing.
+However, Leela's daughter, Amaya, a budding writer, feels insecure about the relationship when she finds out about it.
 While she collaborates with Jazz on producing a coffee table book about the bazaars of Old Delhi, when her mother takes her relationship with Jazz further, she is unable to accept it.
 The journeys of all the principal characters and a subtle twist at the end make up the narrative of the film.